Malayness: Decolonisation and modern period

 Malay nationalism, which developed in the early 1900s, had a cultural rather than a political character.
-The discussions on a 'Malay nation' focussed on questions of identity and distinction in terms of customs, religion, and language, rather than politics.
+The discussions on a 'Malay nation' focused on questions of identity and distinction in terms of customs, religion, and language, rather than politics.
 The debate surrounding the transition centred on the question of who could be called the real Malay, and the friction led to the emergence of various factions amongst Malay nationalists.

 The leftists from Kesatuan Melayu Muda were among the earliest who appeared with an ideal of a Republic of Greater Indonesia for a Pan-Malay identity.
-The version of Malayness brought by this group was largely modelled on the anthropological concept of Malay race, that transcend the religious boundary and with the absent of the role of monarchy.
+The version of Malayness brought by this group was largely modelled on the anthropological concept of Malay race, that transcend the religious boundary and with the absence of the role of monarchy.
 Another attempt to redefine the Malayness was made by a coalition of left wing political parties, the AMCJA, that proposed the term 'Melayu' as a demonym or citizenship for an independent Malaya.

 In the wake of the armed rebellion launched by the Malayan Communist Party, the activities of most left wing organizations came to a halt following the declaration of Malayan Emergency in 1948 that witnessed a major clampdown by the British colonial government.
 This development left those of moderate and traditionalist faction, with an opportunity to gain their ground in the struggle for Malaya's independence.
 The conservatives led by United Malays National Organization, that vehemently promoted Malay language, Islam and Malay monarchy as pillars of Malayness, emerged with popular support not only from general Malay population, but also from the Rulers of the Conference of Rulers.
 Mass protests from this group against the Malayan Union, a unitary state project, forced the British to accept an alternative federalist order known as the Federation of Malaya, the Malay translation of which was Persekutuan Tanah Melayu (literally 'Federation of Malay Land').
 The federation would later be reconstituted as Malaysia in 1963.

 In modern times, the traditional Malay notion of fealty to a ruler, charged to protect Islam in his territory, is central in both Malaysia and Brunei.
 In Brunei, this has been institutionalized under the state ideology of Malay Islamic Monarchy which proclaimed on the day of its independence on 1 January 1984.
 As a still functioning Malay sultanate, Brunei places Islamic institutions at the centre of the state's interest.
 It retains an elaborated Malay social hierarchy central to the community.
 In Malaysia, nine Malay sultanates were formally absorbed into the foundation of the modern state and the historical association of Malay with Islam is entrenched in the Article 160 of the Constitution of Malaysia.

-A degree of Malayness is also retained outside Brunei and Malaysia, in particular, among communities in coastal areas of Sumatra and Kalimantan in Indonesia and southern region of Thailand, that historically ruled by Malay sultanates.
+A degree of Malayness is also retained outside Brunei and Malaysia, in particular, among communities in coaster areas of Sumatra and Kalimantan in Indonesia and Southern region of Thailand, which historically was part of the Malay sultanate.